-After his military service to his country, Dr. Maciver moved to Wallaceburg where he was a General Surgeon from 1978 to 1986.
+After his military service to his country, Dr. Maciver moved to Wallaceburg, Ontario where he was a General Surgeon from 1978 to 1986.

 Dr. Maciver moved to Cyprus, sometime after 1986.

 Dr. Maciver was living in Toronto, when he died on the 25th of October, 2013.
-He was buried at the National Military Cemetery at Beechwood, in Ottawa, Ontario.
+Mrs. Maciver died on the 6th of February, 2018.
+Dr. and Mrs. Maciver were buried at the National Military Cemetery at Beechwood, in Ottawa, Ontario.